Anchor-Protocol/anchor-token-contracts/contracts/voting_escrow/README.md

 # Voting Escrow

-The veANC contract allows locking ANC to gain voting power.
+The veANC contract allows locking sANC (staked ANC) to gain voting power.
 Voting power depends on the amount of time the user is locking for.
-Maximum lock time is 2 years which equals to 2.5 coefficient.
-For example, if the user locks 100 ANC for 2 years he gains 250 voting power.
+Maximum lock time is 4 years which equals to 2.5 coefficient.
+For example, if the user locks 100 sANC for 4 years he gains 250 voting power.
 Voting power is linearly decreased by passed periods.
 One period equals to 1 week.

 ## InstantiateMsg